Datum-Technology-Corporation/mooreio_client/docs/source/installation.rst

 Installation
 ============

-The Moore.io client is installed using 'pip3':
+The Moore.io client is installed using 'pip' (version >=3):

-``pip3 install mio-cli``
+``pip install mooreio_client``

-To install/publish IP, generate code as well as access other features, you must first create a Moore.io User Account: https://www.mooreio.com/register
+To install/publish IP, generate UVM code as well as other features, a Moore.io User Account is required: https://www.mooreio.com/register